SimplifiedLogic/creoson/BUILD_README.txt

 	- all the jars in the "out" directory
 	- all the commons-codec and jackson jars
 	- the website files
+It will also create CreosonServerWithSetup-win32.zip and CreosonServerWithSetup-win64.zip which includes the above but also contains
 	- The CreosonSetup application, which includes an embedded JRE.

 build-all.xml